About our service

 The department also provides information, reporting and management for statutory returns and local requirements and is also heavily involved in a number of projects to optimise the use of technology.

-National Health Service England (NHSE) decided in 2015 that a single Child Health Information System (CHIS) for the West Midlands, would replace the multiple systems currently in operation that cover Birmingham, Coventry, Dudley, Herefordshire, Sandwell, Shropshire, Solihull, Staffordshire, Stoke on Trent, Telford and Wrekin, Walsall, Warwickshire, Wolverhampton and Worcestershire.
+NHS England decided in 2015 that a single Child Health Information System (CHIS) for the West Midlands would replace the multiple systems previously in operation, that cover Birmingham, Coventry, Dudley, Herefordshire, Sandwell, Shropshire, Solihull, Staffordshire, Stoke on Trent, Telford and Wrekin, Walsall, Warwickshire, Wolverhampton and Worcestershire.

-- Reduce Ill-health and potential fatalities attributed to incomplete or inaccurate data and information due to operating multiple systems.
+- reduction in Ill-health and potential fatalities attributed to incomplete or inaccurate data and information due to operating multiple systems.

 - allow better access to records by health practitioners enhancing care and safeguarding.

 - peace of mind to parents/carers in the West Midlands by giving assurance that your child’s data can be efficiently tracked and saved and updated securely.

 The single CHIS service means health practitioners can keep track of each child’s health records including, for example, their vaccinations when they move to another area within the West Midlands.